Short Introduction to Competitive Intelligence

 Identify Your Competitors

 That sounds incredibly basic, but it’s a good idea to have a list of all your competitors.
 It will help you monitor the situation.
 An increase in the number means that you have to step up your game.
-The appearance of new companies usually means the development of new products.
-If you get stuck at competing only with one or two brands you might miss a lot of opportunities.
+The rapid hiring of new employees usually means the development of new products or features.
+If you get stuck at competing only with one or two brands, you might miss a lot of opportunities.

-That was the case of Coca-Cola and Pepsi, who were so focused on each other that they completely neglected the rise of Red Bull and energy drinks.
+That was the case with Coca-Cola and Pepsi.
+The soda giants were so focused on competing with each other that they completely neglected the rise of Red Bull and energy drinks.
 Red Bull is now the industry leader, while the old champions are trying to catch up.

 If you’re in a more traditional industry, keep an eye on specialised press and job offers sections.
 Even some of your employees might be poached by companies entering the market.